sjml/dotfiles/README.md

   * Install [homebrew](http://brew.sh)
   * Attempt to change the default shell to zsh
   * Make a `~/Projects` directory and symlink the dotfiles there
-  * Add Inconsolata to user fonts
   * Install all the packages listed in the Brewfile
   * Install all GUI applications listed in the Cask section of the Brewfile
+  * Install Inconsolata and Hack fonts
   * Attempt to install Mac App Store stuff from the mas section of the Brewfile
   * TODO: Set preferences for Finder, Safari, and various OS X system things
   * Install a set of vim bundles, managed by [Vundle](https://github.com/VundleVim/Vundle.vim)